HAWinther/CorrelationFunction/README.md

 # CorrelationFunction
 Author: Hans A. Winther, 2018

-A very simple library for use in C / C++ to compute the radial monopole correlation function for data from a galaxy survey / mocks using the LZ estimator or from a periodic simulations box.
+A very simple library for use in C / C++ to compute the radial monopole correlation function for data from a galaxy survey / mocks using the LZ estimator or from a periodic simulations box (no masks implemented).
 Using grids to speed up the computation.
-Written for test purposes and well commented so should be very easy to modify.
+Written for test purposes and well commented so should be very easy to modify if needed.
 Has the same (or faster) speed as [CUTE](https://github.com/damonge/CUTE) with OpenMP (but does not have half of the features as CUTE so use that or SWOT instead for scientific purposes).

-See [test\_simulation] for how to use call the library for periodic simulations boxes.
+See [example\_simulation] for how to use call the library for the case of a periodic simulation box.

-See [test\_survey] for how to use call the library for survey data / galaxy mocks (NB: no masks implemented).
+See [example\_survey] for how to use call the library for survey data / galaxy mocks.

-Input files in this survey case is assumed to either have format: [RA, DEC, z, (weight)] with RA/DEC in degrees or [X, Y, Z, (weight)] with positions in Mpc/h.
+Input files in the survey case is assumed to either have format: [RA, DEC, z, (weight)] with RA/DEC in degrees or [X, Y, Z, (weight)] with positions in Mpc/h.
+For simulation boxes we always assume [X, Y, Z, (weight)] with positions in [0, Box].

+The code uses linear binning in [r] and the maximum radius we compute the correaltion function up to, Rmax, is assumed to be in Mpc/h for survey data and the same units as the boxsize for simulation boxes.

-Rmax is also given in Mpc/h.
-One can also call the code directly by supplying an array of galaxies (see cuter\_library.h for how different call options) defined in galaxy.h This struct can be freely modified as long as it has x[3] and w (if weights is used).
+Instead of reading data from file one can also call the code directly by supplying an array of galaxies (see cuter\_library.h for how different call options) defined in [galaxy.h].
+This struct can be freely modified as long as it has x[3] and w (if weights is used).
+NB: for the survey option the method [CUTER\_correlation\_function\_from\_galaxies] modifies the galaxies/random positions provided to fit them into a simple box.
+If this is undesirable use [CUTER\_correlation\_function\_from\_galaxies\_copy] to make an internal copy and work with this.

 The library returns a struct with [r, xi(r), poisson\_err(r), DD(r), DR(r), RR(r)] or [r, xi(r), poisson\_err(r), DD(r)] for a periodic box.